DevOpsVisions/wordpress-automation-toolkit/docs/technical-guides/deploy-wordpress-azure-vm.md

 ## 3. Install Required Extensions

-- Install the `mbstring` extension required by the LMS plugin
+If your WordPress site includes the MasterStudy LMS plugin, the `mbstring` extension is required for proper functionality.

 ```bash
 sudo apt-get install php-mbstring
 ```
-The `php-mbstring` extension is necessary for the MasterStudy LMS plugin.
-This command installs it using `apt-get`, the package manager for Ubuntu/Debian systems.
+The `php-mbstring` extension is necessary for handling multibyte string operations, especially in the context of LMS plugins like MasterStudy.
+The installation is performed using `apt-get`, the package manager for Ubuntu/Debian systems.

 ## 4. Configure MySQL Database